shelby678/wordle-fun/README.md

 # wordle-fun
-Welcome to my algorithmic wordle solver!
-Here are this project's details:
-- The program works to estimate the lowest average number of guessable words left after guessing any word from the answer bank
+Welcome to my wordle solver!
+The algorithm works by finding the lowest average number of guessable words remaining after guessing some starting word
-- The wordle answer data set (2315 words) is used as the guessable word bank (to be changed as this is technically cheating 🙄)
+- Word bank: Wordle answer set
 - Top word: raise
 - Worst word: fuzzy
 - Avg game length: 3.8 guesses

+In the future I'd like to train an agent on this game and compare it's performance with the first method